leanEthereum/leanSig/README.md

 # Hash-Based Signatures in Rust

 This repository contains a *prototypical* Rust implementation of (synchronized) signatures based on tweakable hash functions and incomparable encodings.

+*Note: Rust version >= 1.87 is required.*

+## Disclaimers

-The code has not been audited and is not meant to be used in production.
+The code has *not been audited and is not meant to be used in production*.
 It is a playground to explore and benchmark these signatures.
 Use it at your own risk.

-*Note: Rust version >= 1.87 is required.*
+The implementation takes a generic RNG as input (e.g., `key_gen`, see below).
+Users must make sure that the RNG is *cryptographically secure*.
+The examples below, tests, and benchmarks just use a default (potentially insecure) RNG for illustration.

 ## Signature Interface